spooky-finn/researches/Orchestrating.md

 # Research: Temporal.
-Dealign with distributed transactioning system without blood
+Dealign with distributed transactioning system without a headache

 In this research, we embark on an exploration of orchestrating distributed processing systems, elucidating fundamental concepts through the lens of an illustrative example.
 Our focus centers on the intricate interplay between three services, exemplifying the construction of a scalable architecture tailored for the management of complex state changes.